eclipse-kura/kura/docs/connect-field-devices/xdk-driver.md

 Eclipse Kura provides a specific driver that can be used to interact with Bosch Xdk110 devices.
 The driver is available only for gateways that support the new Bluetooth LE APIs.
 It can be used in to the Wires framework, the Asset model or directly using the Driver itself.

-!!! warning
+!!! info
-    The Xdk driver can only be used with Xdk110 with VirtualXdkDemo installed and with firmware version > 3.5.0.
+    The Xdk driver can only be used with Xdk110 with VirtualXdkDemo installed and with firmware version > **3.5.0**.
 If your device has an older firmware, please update it.

 ## Features